History of the Internet in Russia: DEMOS-based network

-After invading Afghanistan, the Soviet Union found itself under sanctions (already being limited by limited by CoCom).
+After invading Afghanistan, the Soviet Union found itself under sanctions (already being limited by CoCom).
 However, a group of developers made a Russian version of the Unix operating system, secretly brought from America, and called it DEMOS.
-Some Unix developers, working at the Kurchatov Kurchatov Nuclear Energy Research Institute created a network that used DEMOS, namely RELCOM.
+Some Unix developers, working at the Kurchatov Nuclear Energy Research Institute created a network that used DEMOS, namely RELCOM.
 The main feature of this network was that it was a fully horizontal network, i.e. each networked computer could directly communicate with other computers on the network.
 Many labs took part in joint experiments, so rapid communication was very much needed.
 Therefore, the first network users were mainly Soviet research institutes, so they could exchange scientific information more rapidly.